Is Crypto Lending Safe? An Honest Assessment for 2026

 This is the single most important question in crypto lending.
 If a platform cannot clearly explain where the yield comes from, that is a major red flag.

-Unsustainable or dangerous yield sources include:
+Legitimate yield sources I've identified include:

 2. Collateralization